Blog //

 5. Get ahead of regulation

-The Cyber Security and Resilience Bill will codify expectations.
-Align your roadmap now so that compliance becomes a by-product of good discipline, not a last-minute rush.
+he Cyber Security and Resilience Bill will codify your business’s cyber resilience expectations.
+Align your roadmap now so that compliance becomes a by-product of good discipline, not a last-minute rush, or speak with a cyber security provider for a fully compliant strategy.

 6. Communicate clearly and consistently

-Leadership needs accurate insight.
-Teams need credible training.
+Leadership needs accurate insight into cyber resilience.
+Teams need credible training on cyber resilience strategy.
 Suppliers need transparent expectations.
 Clear communication reinforces discipline and builds confidence across the ecosystem.

 Conclusion

-Organisations that treat resilience as a discipline, not an annual audit, will move faster under pressure, protect continuity and maintain customer confidence while others stall.
+Organisations that treat cyber resilience as a discipline, not an annual audit, will move faster under pressure, protect continuity and maintain customer confidence, while others stall.
 As Paul Cragg notes, “Cyber resilience is not a box to tick before the next audit.
-It is about being ready when, not if, the worst happens.”
+It is about being ready when, not if, the worst happens.

 The Cyber Security and Resilience Bill will formalise what “good” looks like.
 The ministerial letter is the preview.
-Expectation is about to become obligation.
+Expectation is about to become an obligation not only for IT teams, but for whole departments of the business, including the C-Suite.